wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 MUST return equivalent answers about the DNS root or any other part of the DNS as if it was not operating as a LocalRoot.

+# Operation of a LocalRoot enabled resolver

+In order to properly become a LocalRoot enabled resolver, a number of items need to implemented:

+1. Identifying from where to download root zone data {{iana-root-zone-list}}.
+2. Download the root zone data {{protocol-steps}}.
+3. Integrate and serve the data as part of the resolution process
+   {{integrating-root-zone-data}}

-# Availability of IANA root zone data
+## Availability of IANA root zone data

+[ed: will integrate or drop this]

 In order for the {{RFC8806}} mechanism to be effective, a resolver must be able to fetch the contents of the entire IANA root zone.